boss2236/portfolio_aterix/README.md

 ***

-If you have any questions or need to extend this system, please open an issue! and also there might be flaws  so  it good to write  review
+If you have  an issue! keep in mind that there might be flaws  so  it good to  review